 Did You Know About Chopstick Etiquette?

-- Japan uses rounded chopsticks, while China uses flat-ended chopsticks—each style fits its cuisine.
+- Japan uses rounded chopsticks, while China commonly uses flat-ended chopsticks.

 Frequently Asked Questions About Chopstick Etiquette